 All guests must be current on Rabies, Distemper and Bordetella.
 Shot records must come from a licensed veterinarian or veterinarian practice and must include owner name as well as dog detail.

-Why is Doggy Day Care A Good Idea?
+Why is Doggie Day Care A Good Idea?

 - Exercise & Socialization